alexz89142/AI-Coupon-Recogizer/readme.md

 # AI Coupon Recognizer
 WIP.
-Written in C# using .NET Maui
+Written in C# using .NET Maui and ONNX model

 An Android app that uses AI to make the shopping process easier and more affordable by facilitating couponing!